NDZL/A13_DIRECTBOOT_MODE/README.md

 # A13_DIRECTBOOT_MODE / TARGET ELEVATOR
-### com.ndzl.targetelevator
+### com.ndzl.targetelevator 2024

-- touched on Dec.5, 2024
+- RUN ON A14 on Dec.5, 2024
+  - use https://cxnt48.com/emergency to set/unset an emergency
+  - pull the audio recording using `adb pull /enterprise/usr/persist/mic-audio.3gp`
+  - Direct boot mode (DBM) file writing and audio capturing works fine on A14
+  - Overlay window linked to an emergency, not yet working in A14 DBM

 EMERGENCY BUTTON PoC AND AUDIO RECORDING
 - see the Release page for instructions